PSLE Anxiety: Taming the Beast

 Striking the Balance: Advice for Parents

-For parents, navigating this tightrope can be daunting.
+For parents, navigating this tightrope between caring for their child’s mental health and preparing for an uncertain future can be daunting.
 Here are some practical pieces of advice, drawn from psychological research and my observations:

 1. Focus on Effort, Not Outcomes